We are currently accepting applications for our 2019-20 cohort of fellows. To learn more please contact Zoe Richardson at email@example.com

 The CERC Fellowship provides the opportunity to work closely with national healthcare leaders through faculty members, guest lecturers, mentors, exposure to CERC partners, and the ability to complete observations at distinguished sites.

-Fellows are guided by Arnold Mistein, MD, MPH, Director of CERC, Professor of Medicine and national leader in the acceleration of clinical service innovations that improve the societal value of health care, and Terry Platchek, MD, Clinical Associate Professor of Pediatrics and Medicine and a national leader in healthcare performance improvement.
+Fellows are guided by Arnold Milstein, MD, MPH, Director of CERC, Professor of Medicine and national leader in the acceleration of clinical service innovations that improve the societal value of health care, and Terry Platchek, MD, Clinical Associate Professor of Pediatrics and Medicine and a national leader in healthcare performance improvement.
 Additional faculty and mentors are drawn primarily from Stanford’s schools of Medicine, Engineering, and Business and from a collaborating health economic research center at Harvard Medical School.

 Fellow teams employ a design and prototyping methodology that includes: